Skip to content

 However, a bacterial preparation cannot be stored in liquid form for a long time because bacteria need sugars to survive.
 Without sugars, bacteria only live for 3 days in wet conditions.

 Hence a liquid bacteria or enzyme product is rarely encountered in gardens and agriculture (or it is fake).
+If you find such a product, it always have to be bottled in a metallic bottle, stored cool and there must be an end date on the bottle.